DA-testa/tree_height_empty_py2/README.md

 Memory Limit.
 512MB.

-# implement input form keyboard and from files
+# To pass the tests

-# let user input file name to use, don't allow file names with letter a
+implement input form keyboard and from files (capital I or capital F)

-# account for github input inprecision
+let user input file name to use, don't allow file names with letter a account for github input inprecision in both the file names and input